New Visitor Restrictions Effective for all Ridgeview Hospitals and Clinics

-- Covid-positve: No visitors allowed if the patient is known or suspected to have COVID-19 except for compassionate care on a case-by-case basis.
+No visitors are allowed if the patient is known or suspected to have COVID-19, except for compassionate care on a case-by-case basis outlined below.

 Emergency Department, Urgent Care, Surgical and Procedural Areas:

-No visitors allowed if patient is known or suspected to have COVID-19
+- No visitors are allowed if patient is known or suspected to have COVID-19.

-Other patients may have one visitor during their visit.
+- Other patients may have two visitors during their visit.

-Two parents of patients aged less than 18 years of age may accompany the patient to their ED treatment area.
+- Two parents of patients aged <18 may accompany the patient to their ED treatment area.

 Obstetrics, Pediatrics and Neonatal Care Units (NCU):